Kartuz Greenhouses Banner

 Quantity in Basket: none

-Minature Fluffy Ruffles Fern.
 Tiny, irregularly fringed fronds, dense, compact habit to 5 inches.
 This is the only fern cultivar that remains small enough to be suitable for small terrarium.
-Oleandraceae (formerly Polypodiaceae)
+Nephrolepidaceae (formerly Polypodiaceae)

 Quantity: